 People received good quality care and the service had a number of systems in place to help monitor the standard of care received.
 The registered manager had carried out a range of regular audits to assess the quality of the service and to drive continuous improvements.
 These included checks on staff recruitment, service user files, care reviews, staff training and supervision, and issues relating to the quality of care people received.
 They also had a system which enabled them to monitor missed visits, complaints, safeguarding's, referrals etc. and a monthly report was printed off and analysed.
 The service had an internal audit report completed which provided an independent overview of the service.
-The service had robust data and management systems in place.
-An example of improvements as a result of their continual quality monitoring was the analysis of missed visits that had led to more creative and robust staffing arrangements including training adjacent day care staff so that they could be available to support ad hoc when cover was needed.
+The service had robust data and management systems in place standard of service to people.

-The service worked well and in-partnerships with other organisations to deliver a high standard of service to people in a joined up way.
 The registered manager attended weekly or monthly meetings with a number of other healthcare professional organisations, with the aim of improving the service and communication.
-One healthcare professional told us that they had regular meetings with the registered manager and her team and this was an opportunity to share views and discussions regarding people who received a service.
-It was an opportunity to look at what further services they may require to help keep people safe.
-Feedback included, "I have found the team to be exceptional and we have excellent relationships and are able to contact each other when needed.
-My calls are always returned."
-"From my experience the team are an excellent resource, contacts are valuable and responsive and demonstrate that the customer is the priority."
+One healthcare professional told us that they had regular meetings with the registered manager and the team and this was an opportunity to share views and discussions regarding people who received a service.
+It was an opportunity to look at what further services they may require.
+Feedback included, "I have an excellent working relationship with ECL, and communication between us is great."
+And "I feel listened to they take on board my views and we are able to discuss everything, I have never had a problem, they provide a really good service."